RakhithJK/Mailu-Mailu-wiki/Architecture.md

     * If the user is authenticated and tries to access webmail, a one time token is generated.
     * Username and one time token are passed via HTTP headers to Rainloop.
     * Roundcube uses the username and one time token for connecting to Imap/dovecot.
+  * Roundcube > Imap/dovecot
+    * Connects to imap/dovecot for sieve.
-  * Roundcube > Imap
+  * Roundcube > Front
-    * Connect as IMAP client to imap/dovecot.
+    * Connect as IMAP client to front/nginx.
+    * Connect as SMTP client to front/nginx.

 ## Docs / Docs
 * Docker Image Name: docs